daohoangson/flutter_widget_from_html/api/README.md

 ## Deployment

-The repository has been pre-configured to deploy to `https://api.flutter-widget-from-html.vercel.app`, just do git push to any `api/*` branches.
+The repository has been configured to deploy to `https://api.flutter-widget-from-html.vercel.app` automatically upon changes within `./api`.